openjdk/jdk/src/java.base/share/classes/jdk/internal/vm/annotation/AOT.md

 standard-conformant execution of the JVM.
 But a heap object with an uninitialized class is an impossibility within the JVMS.

+> This is not true in the current implementation - a "special object
+> graph" is tracked; currently we only ensure initialization is complete
+> before objects are returned.
+This double-initialization is risky but
+> apparently worked for simple cases before JEP 483. `heapShared.hpp`
+> has more details about this graph.

 For such reasons, one class often has an "initialization dependency" on another class.
 Some class A cannot complete its initialization until some other class B has at least started its initialization.
 For